 All benefits are subject to the limitations and exclusions in this brochure.
-Although a specific service may be listed as a benefit, it will not be covered for you unless your Plan doctor determines it is medically necessary to prevent, diagnose or treat your illness or condition.
+Although a specific service may be listed as a benefit, it will not be covered for you unless your Plan doctor determines it is medically necessary to prevent, diagnose or treat your illness or condition as discussed under Authorizations on page 7.
 The following are excluded: